 When they’re not at [employer], [first name] is an avid [hobby] and loves spending time [another hobby or interest].”

 Jerry Smith is a race car driver at Hendrick Motorsports with five years’ experience making speedy turns for several hours, helping his thousands of fans to fulfill their entertainment needs.
 Specializing in left turns and safely overtaking his opponents in the pursuit of a checkered flag, Jerry uses that expertise to never come in last.

 By focusing on making sure Hendrick Motorsports ends up in the winner’s circle at every race, Jerry has been able to put the racing certifications he earned at driver’s school to good use.
 Over the years, his strengths at Hendrick Motorsports have garnered some recognition for winning several races each year.
 Jerry may spend his days at the racetrack, but it’s the thrill of the race and the glory of coming in first that gets him up in the morning.

 When he’s not behind the wheel, Jerry is an avid fisherman and loves spending time in the great outdoors.

 Now that you know how effective a short bio can be, you’re getting closer to putting the proverbial pen to paper and letting the world know more about you.
 Before you get started on your bio, it’s important that you consider each element you want to mention in it.
+A correct representation of your professional work experience, especially if it's narrow and global at the same time such as bringing technical innovations to the market, proving new hypotheses in science or just digitization of processes in the healthcare industry may become ace up your sleeve.
 A good professional bio should include the following bits of information, regardless of your writing style or your goals: